 Film based on true history.

 The story is based on actual history.
 Examples of true stories are, for example, the ‘Men’s Island’.
 The enclave of men, civilians and soldiers, who stayed behind near the town of Lent when the majority of the women and children were evacuated.
 And of course the deliberate flood, also known as ‘Operation Stork’ of ‘Fallstorch’, plays an important role.
 The blowing up of dikes in the Betuwe, in December 1944, ensured that the land was flooded.
 From Kleve in Germany to the Amsterdam-Rhine Canal.
-We want to highlight the battle at Hemmen and Zetten Castle and the bombing of Huissen will be part of it as well.
+We want to highlight the battle at Hemmen and Zetten Castle and the bombing of Huissen were to be part of it as well.

 After Operation Market Garden failed in September 1944, a six-month period of intense fighting followed between the Allies who liberated Nijmegen and the Germans who refused to give up their hold on Arnhem.
-For many, it is an unknown chapter of Dutch history during World War II.
+For many, it remains an unknown chapter of Dutch history during World War II.
 Between these cities, civilians of the agricultural region of the ‘Betuwe’ were caught in the crossfire and deliberately flooded land.
 They had to leave their hearth and home, or even assist soldiers in the gathering of food and resources.

 Bram van Workum, director and owner of AC Films, has always been fascinated by the Second World War.
 When he was in the Betuwe for several film projects he met Martien van Hemmen, chairman of the Exodus Huissen foundation.
 Martien told him about the last winter of war and how the civilians in the Betuwe had suffered.
 Around 40 to 50 percent of the Betuwe had been completely destroyed.
 But this episode of the second World War in the Betuwe is not engrained in the collective memory of the Dutch.

-Bram immediately saw a story that has to be shared, as a film.
-With the death of the last veterans, it is the task of our generation to continue remembering the war.
+Bram: “With the passing of the last veterans, it is the task of our generation to continue remembering the war.
 We can use all kinds of documented – and therefore true – stories as a backdrop for the film.
-Bram believes that with a feature film we can reach a new and also younger audience, for example for the commemoration of 75 years of freedom in the Netherlands in 2020
+Bram believes that with a feature film we can reach a new and also younger audience, for example for the commemoration of 75 years of freedom in the Netherlands in 2020”

 Story short film Reconciliation